anihlythics/anihlythics/README.md

 #**About ME:**

-# 💫Hello there 👋, I'm John Chibuzor Anih (aka Anihlythics)
+# 💫Hello there, I'm John Chibuzor Anih (aka Anihlythics)

  A **Data Scientist** saving the world one dataset at a time.